mrghg/gemma/inversion_specifications/overview_template.md

 ### Meteorology

 - Which meteorological fields are used?
-- What resolution(s) is the model being run at (include any interpolation of the met. fields, and any difference between model transport and output resolutions)?
+- What horizontal, vertical and temporal resolution(s) is used (include any interpolation of the met. fields, and any difference between model transport and output resolutions)?

+### Model input parameters

+Note any specific model setup or parameters that are user/group specific (e.g., number of particles, etc.).

 ## Inversion approach